Nexus-Mods/NexusMods.App/docs/decisions/backend/0011-installer-persistence.md

-# Persistence/Restore Functionality for Advanced Installer
+# Persistence/Restore Functionality for Installers

-Manual installs need to be remembered across different deployments to avoid the user having to remap them every time between installations.
+( Tracked by: <I'll Add A Link Here Right before Merging> )

+This document outlines the mechanisms for Installers to remember settings across re-deployments.
+For example, when the end user wants to change the settings in a FOMOD, or the Advanced Installer.

+(Note: This document was originally written for the Advanced Installer, but applies to all installers.)

 ## Context and Problem Statement

 After manually installing a mod via the Advanced Installer, the application needs to save the details of the user's last set of choices made in the Installer.

-This is such that, when the application needs to perform a re-deployment occurs, the end user does not have to go through the manual installation steps again.
+This is such that, when the application wants to edit the deployment options of an Advanced Installed mod, the end user does not have to go through the manual installation steps again.

-Note: Re-deployment can happen due to a variety of factors, such as a mod deployed before the Advanced Installed mod being removed from a loadout.
-Not all re-deployments are due to the user's direct actions/expectations.
-Therefore a persistence mechanism here is crucial.

 ## Decision Drivers & Requirements

 - Ease of Use: A key aspect of the user experience is minimizing repetitive tasks.
   Having to re-enter manual mappings is ***slow, and error-prone***.

-- Maintainability: The persistence system should be easy to reuse in other installers that are similar to the Advanced Installer (i.e. installers with multiple 'Variants'), such as FOMOD.

 ## Decision Outcome